Sunday, October 6, 2024

 Cool Old Lady: Kristina was this in her later years, but since she was 62 when she died, she was hardly old by today's standards.

-Costume Evolution: After the abdication Kristina started wearing men's clothes on a regular basis; and in her/his/their later years she/he/they started wearing négligés and low-cut décolletée gowns in addition to men's clothes.
+Costume Evolution: After the abdication Kristina started wearing men's clothes on a regular basis; and in her later years she started wearing négligés and low-cut décolletée gowns in addition to men's clothes.

 Cultured Badass

-Daddy's Girl: Although Kristina barely knew or remembered her/his/their father, the two were very close, to the point that at age three, after she/he/they saw him for the last time, she/he/they is said to have cried inconsolably for three days straight — and this was a child who rarely ever cried.
+Daddy's Girl: Although Kristina barely knew or remembered her father, the two were very close, to the point that at age three, after she saw him for what would be the last time, she is said to have cried inconsolably for three days straight — and this was a child who rarely ever cried.

 Dances and Balls

-Dark and Troubled Past: Kristina barely knew her/his/their father and was almost six years old at the time of his death, and then spent the next few years living with her/his/their grieving, depressed, anxious, and traumatised mother whose mental health and emotional stability were known to be fragile.
+Dark and Troubled Past: Kristina barely knew her father and was almost six years old at the time of his death and then spent the next few years living with her grieving, depressed, anxious, and traumatised mother, whose mental health and emotional stability were known to be fragile.

 Deadpan Snarker